saharNrv/cms-dashboard/README.md

 ## Hi

-To run this project, first run the backend in the terminal as follows:
+To run this project, first run the backEnd in the terminal as follows:
-<h1>node server.js</h1>
+<h2>node server.js</h2>
-Then write and run <h1>npm start</h1> in the terminal to run the front end
+Then run the following code in the terminal to run the frontEnd:
+<h2>npm start</h2>